SlackATon/CuttleFish/README.md

 ## What Did You Learn?

 While building this project I learned how useful Redux is.
 Instead of passing props down from component to component, it was much easier to manage state in a redux store.
-This meant React had to only render the data, instead of managing state.
+React therefore had to render the data instead of managing state.

 ## What Challenges Did You Face?

 A major challenge I faced during Ascyn week was the database schema.
 Originally I wanted bookmarks and tags to belong to several users, that way there were no duplicate bookmarks and tags.
 The same for user's tags.
-The problem was that when retrieving a user's bookmark, along with the bookmark tags, it also shows tags other users had added.
+The problem occurred, when a user's bookmark was retrieved, along with the bookmark's tags.
+The bookmark contained tags added by other users.
 After revisiting this project for sackathon, the database schema was restructured to fix this issue.

 ## What Makes This Different?